 There are also many useful skills for managing devices in your smart home and productivity skills that can be used in the job.

 To add a skill to your device, just go to Amazon’s skills page and click on “Enable skill”.
-If you know what the difference is, you can ask your Echo unit to run it directly.
+If you know what it is, you can ask your Echo unit to run it directly.
 In principle, all skills are free and new features are added all the time.

 - D-Link’s smart wall socket